Top 10 Best Boston Celtics Players of All Time

 Larry Bird is just simply great.
 Give the ball to him, don't worry about it.
 He can make any shot.
 His height allowed him to shoot over players and get rebounds, and his ability to make 3s was amazing.
 Obviously, this guy deserves to be #1 on the Celtics list.

-Bill Russell William Felton "Bill" Russell was an American retired professional basketball player.
-Russell played center for the Boston Celtics of the National Basketball Association from 1956 to 1969.
+William Felton "Bill" Russell was an American professional basketball player.
+He played center for the Boston Celtics in the National Basketball Association from 1956 to 1969.
+Russell was an 11-time NBA champion and a five-time MVP, widely regarded as one of the greatest players in the history of the... read more

 This guy was amazing.
 He was so good the NBA Finals MVP trophy was named after him!
 Still not convinced of this guy's skill level?
 Try having 12 MVP awards under your belt.
 He had 12, counting both Finals MVP awards he earned and season MVP awards he earned prior to the beginning of the playoffs.